7 Best Renovations for Your Rental Property

 The outside of the building is the first thing your future tenants will notice, so be sure to make a good first impression.
 Landscape the front lawn, but keep it low-maintenance and inexpensive so it doesn’t require much attention from either you or the renter.
 Or something as simple as replacing or painting the front door can be an eye-catching change that gives the property an updated look.

-According to our recent survey, over 25% of renters choose to replace their floors – so do it for them and give them what they want.
+According to our flooring trends survey, over 25% of renters choose to replace their floors — so do it for them and give them what they want.

-The survey revealed that hardwood was the number one material used to replace the previous floors in 2019.
+The survey revealed that hardwood was the number one material used to replace the previous floors a recent survey showed.
 Hardwood is a popular material because it looks modern and it’s easy to clean.
 Carpet, on the other hand, is not often sought-after in rental properties because it can trap smells and requires more maintenance.

 "Replacing old carpet when needed is necessary to attract tenants.
 Better yet: replace the carpet with engineered hardwood or even laminate.”